Kitchen catcher

 Your small, covered, green pail can be used to collect organics in your home, which can then be emptied into your larger green cart as needed.

-• Line the green catcher with paper towel, newspaper or a compostable bag to help absorb liquids.
+• Line the catcher with paper towel, newspaper or a compostable bag to help absorb liquids.

-• Put your kitchen scraps in the green catcher.
+• Put your kitchen scraps in the kitchen catcher.
 You can also put paper plates and paper napkins in too.
 Do not put Styrofoam or plastic in as these materials cannot be composted.

 • Wrap wet or smelly scraps on newspaper, paper towels or soiled boxboard (cereal or cracker boxes)